cayleygraph/cayley/docs/Configuration.md

   Where does the database actually live?
 Dependent on the type of database.
 For each datastore:

-  * `mem`: Path to a triple file to automatically load
+  * `mem`: Path to a triple file to automatically load.
-  * `leveldb`: Directory to hold the LevelDB database files
+  * `leveldb`: Directory to hold the LevelDB database files.
+  * `bolt`: Path to the persistent single Bolt database file.
-  * `mongodb`: "hostname:port" of the desired MongoDB server.
+  * `mongo`: "hostname:port" of the desired MongoDB server.

 #### **`listen_host`**